Flights cancelled from Cork and Dublin as ‘Storm Diana’ warnings issued

 The storm was named by the Portuguese meteorological service due to the orange level warning conditions it produced for the Azores archipelago on Monday night.

-An Aer Lingus flight from Dublin to the Isle of Man scheduled to depart at 9.25am has also been cancelled.
+An Aer Lingus flight from Dublin to the Isle of Man scheduled to depart at 9.25am was also cancelled.

 Strong winds have also led to the suspension of the cross-river ferry between Glenbrook near Monkstown and Carrigaloe near Cobh in Cork Harbour which is having an impact on commuters going to work both in South Cork and East Cork.